 Once used as a warehouse, this bi-level Park Slope bar offers everything you could possibly want on Christmas Day: fireplaces, beer and bocce.
 Come by yourself and cozy up to the fire with a good book pulled straight from Union’s stately library.
 Or invite a few friends and battle it out on one of two indoor clay bocce courts.

 This isn’t your average hotel lobby bar.
 With soaring ceilings, laid-back vibes and floor-to-ceiling windows overlooking Madison Square Park, the EDITION Lobby Bar is the ultimate Christmas Day hideaway for guests and locals alike.
-Sit at the bar’s open fireplace as you sip on a choice quaff from the brand-new winter cocktail menu with standouts that include the Woodstock (bourbon, pear and maple) and the Guns and Rosemary, a smoky and complex (yet fruity) drink with rosemary-infused tequila, grapefruit, lime and table-side-torched rosemary.
+Sit at the bar’s open fireplace as you sip on a choice quaff from the winter cocktail menu.

 Nothing says yuletide cheer quite like passing the hours of December 25 at New York’s go-to steampunk gastropub.
 Pair hearty bites like duck confit queso and brats in a blanket with Prohibition-inspired tipples like the Fifty-Mission Cap (gin, tonic, cardamom, lime and orange bitters) and the Violet Light (vodka, elderflower, blueberry, cinnamon and lemon), as you wish a very Merry Christmas to all, and to all a good night.